justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 $ `git push -u origin master`

 Notes:
 - the above commands will only work if you have your ssh key uploaded to github.
 Otherwise you can use the https that github provides, and enter your credentials when prompted.
 - There is a lot of "funkiness" when jumping between Windows and Mac when trying to get the project up and running.
-For example, after doing the initial setup on windows, then cloning this repo locally on my mac,  running $ ./blt.sh local:setup, I had to then make sure to chmod -R +x scripts in order to get the alias created.
+For example, after doing the initial setup on windows, then cloning this repo locally on my mac,  running $ `./blt.sh local:setup`, I had to then make sure to `chmod -R +x scripts` in order to get the alias created.
 This would only be an issue when some people on your team are on macs while others are on windows.

-Phing and running the included `./blt.sh` tasks
+##Phing and running the included `./blt.sh` tasks##

 Phing is just a task runner, similar to grunt, or gulp but built on php instead of js.
 Phing uses xml to define tasks.
 I'm not exactly sure the rationale behind choosing phing over js for this project but my assumption has to do with the skillset that most drupal teams come with and the maturity of the project versus something like gulp.